 He has been a Bill and Melinda Gates Millennium Scholar (2002-2015), a Horace H. Rackham Merit Fellow (2008-2015), an Edward Alexander Bouchet Graduate Honor Society Member since 2012, and a Research Data Alliance (RDA) US Data Share Fellow (2015-2016).
 Donaldson is the recipient of the 2017-2018 Indiana University Trustees Teaching Award.

-He serves on the Faculty Policy Committee for the School of Informatics, Computing, and Engineering.
-He also serves on the Graduate Programs Committee, the ILS Colloquium Committee, and the Diversity Committee for the Department of Information and Library Science.
+Donaldson serves on the Diversity Committee for the School of Informatics, Computing, and Engineering.
+He also serves on the Graduate Programs Committee and the ILS Colloquium Committee for the Department of Information and Library Science.
 He also currently serves as co-chair of the RDA Early Career and Engagement Interest Group (ECEIG).
 Donaldson was recently appointed to serve on the Biomedical Informatics, Library and Data Science (BILDS) Review Committee for the National Library of Medicine.